epccs/RPUpi/Hardware/Testing/readme.md

 ## Check Differential Bias

 Plug a header (or jumper) onto the +5V pin so that IOREF is jumpered to +5V.
 Plug a CAT5 RJ45 stub with 100 Ohm RX, TX and DTR pair terminations.
 Connect TX pin to 0V to pull it down to simulate the MCU sending data.
-Connect a 5V supply with CC mode set at 100mA to the +5V that was jumpered to IOREF (J7 pin 4) and 0V (J7 pin 2).
+Connect a 5V supply with CC mode set at 100mA to the +5V that was jumpered to IOREF (J8 pin 2) and 0V (J7 pin 2).

+NOTE: IOREF J7 pin 4 is not connected

 Hold down the shutdown switch while running the CheckDTR firmware to set TX_DE and RX_DE high.

 Check  that the input current is cycling between 56mA and 33mA.
 At 56mA the TX driver is driving the TX pair with half load and DTR driver is driving the DTR pair with a half load, while ony the TX pair is driven at 33mA.

 ```
-{  "DTR_TX_HLF_LD_mA":[56.0,],
+{  "DTR_TX_HLF_LD_mA":[56.0,56.9,],
-    "TX_HLF_LD_mA":[33.0,] }
+    "TX_HLF_LD_mA":[33.0,33.7,] }
 ```

 ## Differential Loopback with TX Driver

+Plug a header (or jumper) onto the +5V pin so that IOREF is jumpered to +5V.
+Plug a CAT5 RJ45 stub with 100 Ohm RX, TX and DTR pair terminations.
+Connect TX pin to 0V to pull it down to simulate the MCU sending data.
+Connect a 5V supply with CC mode set at 100mA to the +5V that was jumpered to IOREF (J8 pin 2) and 0V (J7 pin 2).

+NOTE: IOREF J7 pin 4 is not connected

-Same as Differential Bias test with a plug in a RJ45 loopback connector to connect the TX differential pair to the RX differential pair and the input current.
-The TX driver is now driving a differential pair with 50 Ohms on it, which is the normal load.
+Connect a RJ45 loopback connector to allow the TX differential pair to drive RX differential pair and measure the input current.
+The TX driver is now driving 50 Ohms, which is the normal load.
 Verify that RX has 0V on it now.

 ```
-{  "DTR_HLF_LD_TX_FL_LD_mA":[72.4,],
+{  "DTR_HLF_LD_TX_FL_LD_mA":[72.4,73.9,],
-    "TX_FL_LD_mA":[49.1,] }
+    "TX_FL_LD_mA":[49.1,50.7,] }
 ```

 Turn off power.